 Bennett was signed this past offseason and can still provide a solid pass rush.
 Wise Jr. is a young defensive end that’ll look to have a more expanded role in 2019.
 Guy and Pennel are veteran defensive tackles that’ll provide a nice solid duo in the middle.

-Shelton will be the main backup to rotate in while Butler, Winovich, and Calhoun are young defensive lineman that’ll get plenty of looks in the rotation as well as contributing in the Special Teams department.
+Shelton will be the main backup to rotate in while Butler, Winovich, and Calhoun are young defensive lineman that’ll get plenty of looks in the rotation as well as contributing to the Special Teams department.

 - Starters: Kyle Van Noy, Dont’a Hightower, Jamie Collins